HMS Intrepid (L11): Role

-The landing platform docks (LPDs) provided support to a Royal Marines amphibious assault force and provided a platform for the Headquarters capability prior to, and during, the assault phase.
+The landing platform docks (LPDs) supported a Royal Marines amphibious assault force and served as a platform for the headquarters element before and during the assault phase.
+The Royal Marines on board formed the 4th Assault Squadron, which operated four Landing Craft Utility (LCUs), four Landing Craft Vehicle Personnel (LCVPs), and a Beach Party.
+The Beach Party was equipped with a Land Rover, a Bedford 4-ton truck, two tractor units, and a Centurion Beach Armoured Recovery Vehicle (BARV).

+The squadron was also responsible for managing embarkation and disembarkation, radio communications, and administrative support, ensuring that personnel and equipment were landed in the required order.

 Service

 Intrepid was the second of her class of purpose built LPDs used by Royal Navy.
 She was built in Clydebank, West Dunbartonshire, at the John Brown & Company yard and was launched in 1964 before undergoing trials and commissioning in 1967.
-She was the last ship built by John Brown & Co for the Royal Navy.
+She was the last ship to be built by John Brown & Co for the Royal Navy.

-The LPDs were intended to provide both a heavy lift for amphibious operations and to support a one star (Brigade) Headquarters afloat.
-As originally designed they could carry a load of fifteen main battle tanks (MBTs), five self-propelled guns, eight recovery and engineer vehicles, six 3-ton trucks with trailers and twenty-eight Landrovers and trailers, in essence an Armoured Battle Group, or any equivalent load.
-Accommodation was also provided for up to 450 troops.
+The LPDs were intended to provide both a heavy lift for amphibious operations and to support a one-star (Brigade) Headquarters afloat.
+As originally designed, they could carry a load of fifteen main battle tanks (MBTs), five self-propelled guns, eight recovery and engineer vehicles, six 3-ton trucks with trailers and twenty-eight Land Rovers and trailers, with accommodation for up to 450 troops, in essence an Armoured Battle Group.

 The ships were equipped with an extensive array of communications equipment and an Amphibious Operations Room (AOR) linked to the Main Communications Office (MCO) and adjacent to the ships own Operations Room on 03 deck.
 The AOR was used by the Brigade Headquarters until it moved ashore.
 In addition to HQ 3 Commando Brigade, it could also be used by the army Brigade designated for amphibious operations.
-In the early 1970s this was Headquarters 24 (Airportable) Brigade based at Plymouth.
+In the early 1970s this was Headquarters 24 (Air portable) Brigade based at Plymouth.

 To support these roles, part of the original ship's complement included two army units, 661 Signal Troop and 506 Operating Troop RCT.
-The Signal Troop lived and worked with the ship's Communications Division whereas the Operating Troop, which included RCT stevedores, a Royal Engineers beach section and a REME recovery crew equipped with a Centurion Beach Armoureed Recovery Vehicle (BARV), worked as part of the Royal Marines Beach Unit.
+The Signal Troop lived and worked with the ship's Communications Division whereas the Operating Troop, which included RCT stevedores, a Royal Engineers beach section and a REME recovery crew equipped with a Beach Armoured Recovery Vehicle (BARV), worked as part of the Royal Marines Beach Unit.
 However, in the early 1970s the decision by the Royal Navy to re-role the LPDs, in rotation, as the Dartmouth Training Ship significantly reduced their availability for amphibious operations and training.
 The army subsequently decided to disband both units and this took place on 3 December 1973 at Devonport.
 Subsequently both roles were taken over by the Royal Marines.